 The biggest change we saw today was the addition of a play area in the yard between the aquarium and manatee buildings.
 There are many statues to climb and also some fun water play!

 Even if you miss Nora, there is so much to do and see at the zoo.
-And, in the words of my 4 year old, “We can drive to the other zoo to see Nora!”
+And, in the words of my 4 year old, “We can drive to the other zoo to see her!”

 Oregon Zoo is 2,450 miles from Columbus Zoo.
 Maybe we will fly, instead.

 What’s your favorite animal?
 Where is your favorite zoo?
 Have you seen Hope or Nora in person?